MICA-MNI/ENIGMA/README.rst

 ---------------------------------------------
 Check out our expandable online documentation at http://enigma-toolbox.readthedocs.io to learn how to:

-- install the Toolbox in Python or Matlab
+- install ENIGMA Toolbox in Python or Matlab
 - load over 100 case-control datasets from several ENIGMA Working Groups
 - perform cross-disorder analyses
 - import your own data